jzaleta/dotfiles/README.md

 2. Run the [`setup.sh`](setup.sh) script inside your `$HOME` directory to install Oh-My-ZSH, Homebrew and apply my macOS settings!

 3. Enjoy your new dotfiles!

+## 💻 Applications

+I use a lot of apps on my mac.
+Below is a list of my favorite tools with descriptions of how I use them.